 Organ Harvesting in Africa

-I’m not sure whether tourists are targeted, but organ harvesting does happen in Africa.
-A few days after I visited Kibera slum in Nairobi my friend found a news article stating that five mutilated bodies had been found in the slum.
+A few days after I visited Kibera slum in Nairobi my friend sent me a news article stating that five mutilated bodies had been found in the slum.
 It is believed that they were victims of organ harvesting.

 While this crime is pretty rare, you don’t want to go wandering around areas that you are unfamiliar with.
 It is also best not to walk around while drunk or intoxicated.